AvolitesLtd/TitanManual/docs/palettes/creating-palettes.md

 -   The console will automatically set the palette as Global, Shared or Normal (by checking if the values to be stored are the same across all fixtures of the same type).
-You can override the setting by pressing \[softkey C\].
+You can override the setting by pressing <Keys.SoftKey>softkey C</Keys.SoftKey>.
 See below for more details of how this automatic choice works.

--   \[Set Mask\] allows you to specify which attribute groups will be included in the palette.
+-   <Keys.SoftKey>Set Mask</Keys.SoftKey> allows you to specify which attribute groups will be included in the palette.
 You can also use the Attribute Bank buttons by the wheels to set the mask.\
     An attribute group is included when the softkey is inverted (like